 Stage 1: Understanding of the lesson’s concepts through collaborative play with concrete materials

-Students go through a series of activities that involves teamwork, cooperation with peers and gross-motor actions.
+Students go through a series of activities that involve teamwork, cooperation with peers and gross-motor actions.
 They work with concrete materials that can be seen, touched, felt and manipulated for deeper learning.
 We catch the K1 students excitedly playing a telematch!

 This lesson’s focus is on strengthening ‘number sense’.